jlulloaa/fullstack-bankapp/README.md

 This is the final project I am doing as part of the [full-stack web developer certificate](https://executive-ed.xpro.mit.edu/professional-certificate-coding) I am pursuing.
 Unlike the previous excercises, this is a real-life working full stack application, with the front end a refactoring of the original [BadBank app](http://jose-ulloabankingapplication.s3-website-us-east-1.amazonaws.com/) developed by myself as part of the 2nd project of this course.
 The back end is a work in progress and will be made up of a MongoDB to store the data and Node.js server (*Details to come as I progress with the work*)

+# Rubric
-Project Title: The title of your project.
+* Project Title: The title of your project.
-Description/Motivation: The reasons why this project exists, including the answers to pertinent questions such as whom does it help, why did you build it, and what business or personal problem does it solve.
+* Description/Motivation: The reasons why this project exists, including the answers to pertinent questions such as whom does it help, why did you build it, and what business or personal problem does it solve.
-Installation Guidelines: Clear instructions on how to get your project up and running (e.g., git clone, git pull, npm init).
+* Installation Guidelines: Clear instructions on how to get your project up and running (e.g., git clone, git pull, npm init).
-Screenshots: Screenshots or a GIF of your project in action.
+* Screenshots: Screenshots or a GIF of your project in action.
-Technology used: Your technology stack, listed out.
+* Technology used: Your technology stack, listed out.
-Features: Your project’s features, and any future features you would like to include.
+* Features: Your project’s features, and any future features you would like to include.
-License: Details of under what type of license (e.g., MIT, Apache) your project is listed.
+* License: Details of under what type of license (e.g., MIT, Apache) your project is listed.
 If you don’t know, take a look at your package.json—it will have the default license that you chose when you created your project.

 # Additional Information